 It’s something that a lot of people don’t know about that’s pretty important.
-So, your lower element is usually one setting lower than you upper element because each setting on these is about 10 degrees.
+So, your lower element is usually one set lower than your upper element because each setting on these is about 10 degrees.
 Now we get into the thermostat itself.
 Each one is a little bit different.
 Some of these thermostats have numbers on them and some of them have letters on them.

-Baby skin is very, very tender and elderly people just can’t move very fast, so those are the two things that you have to be very aware of.
+Baby skin is very, very tender, and elderly people just can’t move very fast, so those are the two things that you have to be very aware of.
 Hot water is potentially very dangerous, it’s something that we all use every day.
-A lot of us end up taking for granted until your water heater goes out or goes bad but it’s something that we need to pay attention to (temperature wise) because it can be very potentially dangerous.
+A lot of us end up taking it for granted until our water heater goes out or goes bad but it’s something that we need to pay attention to (temperature-wise) because it can be very potentially dangerous.